rahul02-dat/Data-PrepX-v1.2/README.md

 real full-stack episodes, 15 fast-surrogate episodes) but the real training run, its convergence curve, and the brute-force-grid-search comparison the planner's Phase 5 acceptance criterion requires are still outstanding.
+Phase 6 (meta-learning for adaptive feature engineering) — core modules complete and unit-tested (39 tests across `genetic_selector.py`, `maml.py`, `adaptive_loop.py`): a genetic-algorithm feature selector with standard operators (tournament selection, uniform crossover, bit-flip mutation, elitism), a PyTorch-based `MAMLLearner` scoped to a linear or one-hidden-layer head per CLAUDE.md §5.2 (never gradient-boosted trees — see `docs/adr/0006-maml-target-model-scope.md` for why PyTorch was pulled in and how the scope is enforced in code, not just documented), and a standalone `adaptive_loop.py` that only re-runs GA reselection + MAML adaptation when the Phase 2 `DriftGate` flags drift, otherwise reusing the existing feature set/model.
+The MAML "fast adaptation beats training from scratch" claim is verified with the canonical sine-regression few-shot benchmark (Finn et al., 2017), not an easy linear task — an earlier linear-task version of that test was flaky because linear regression converges fast from any initialization, which doesn't isolate MAML's actual benefit. `adaptive_loop.py` is deliberately a plain synchronous function, not a Celery task, since Phase 8 (async execution) hasn't landed yet; a future Celery task can call `run_adaptive_step` directly. **Not yet done:** the Phase 6 research artifact (simulated concept-drift stream comparing MAML-adapted vs. static vs. oracle-retrained-every-batch) required by the planner's acceptance criterion — this is explicitly deferred, the same way Phase 5's training run was, and should not be read as complete.

 ## Local development